sebmate/LittleJimmy/README.md

 ![LittleJimmy Rendering](images/LittleJimmy.png)

-## Work-in-Progress!

-Version 2 of should fix the following issues:

-* Wrong orientation of the BT169B thyristor
-* Wrong orientation of the connectors

-This assumption is based on my experience with the old version.
-I have not ordered and tested PCBs of this version yet.

 ## Introduction

 LittleJimmy is a small crowbar circuit for Arduino-like development boards aiming to protect against a failing AMS1117 5.0V linear voltage regulator when the board is powered over VIN.